forestgrape/coronavirus/7_social/controlling.md

 * Staff and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
 Tests can also be used to do sampling to have an overview.
 Early action is important in these settings.
 Overall good life quality should be the goal, e.g. long-term prohibit visits is likely no solution.

-### Outside is Safer
+### Outdoors is Safer
-Outside the viruses get diluted and then either are cleared or decay.
+outdoors the viruses get diluted and then either are cleared or decay.
 Due to decay and clearance there's no accumulation.
-However, outside infection probability is not zero just much smaller than inside - as described in the [transmission section](../5_epidemiological/transmission.md), outside the main transmission opportunity in face-to-face situations (however droplet infections don't directly and are less likely to induce deep lung infections (hypothesis stated in [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).
+However, the infection probability is not zero just much smaller than inside - as described in the [transmission section](../5_epidemiological/transmission.md) Outdoors, the main transmission opportunities is droplet transmission in face-to-face situations (however droplet infections are unlikely to cause deep lung infections ([Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).

-Outside there is safer because of:
+Outdoors is safer because of:
 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.
 Once attached to natural surfaces, there are countless microorganisms nourishing from anything digestible.
 - The [Virion Decay Rate](../2_biological/virion_viability.md) is high due to sunlight and temperature changes.

 #### Dilution
-Outside there is much more air per person than inside:
+Outdoors there is much more air per person than inside:
 * In an indoor room with 3 meters high and each person has a distance of 2 meters to the next, there are 12 cubic meters of air per person.
 * Even in the most densely populated cities the population density reaches at most 100'000 person per square kilometer.
 Assuming that only the lower 150 meters of air are mixed, this yields an average of (1'000'000 m^2 * 150 m) / 100'000 persons = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->
 * Large areas/entire world: Assuming a mixing of air in the lower 1500 density meters and an average population density of about 15 persons per square kilometer: